Photo of Evan Lee

 That took me to ethics, and my interdisciplinary curiosity for the intersection between philosophy and math was explored through a semester-long independent study.
 Heavily influenced by Dr. Agustín Rayo’s “Paradox and Infinity” from MIT’s OpenCourseWare, I continue to interrogate the world around us and test understanding’s limits.
 But perhaps most importantly, I’ve come to realize the importance of placing unwavering faith in mankind.

-Research-wise, I am currently writing two papers: the first is an analysis of status quo applications of free speech in politics (for my History of Nonviolence Class), and the second is an accessibility critique of cancel culture in the debate space.
+Research-wise, I am currently writing two papers: the first discusses the implications of Taiwan's shrinking population, and the second is an accessibility critique of cancel culture in the debate space.

 My email is evanyclee1 [at] gmail [dot] com.